Can’t get that nice finish on your door trim? Trim moldings giving you trouble? A great solution for these problems is getting a finish nailer.

 However, with so many finish nailers in the market now, it is a difficult task to even choose one to buy.
 What gauge nails do they use?
 What good features do they have?
 Which one is the best finish nailer for trim?

-Don’t fear, as we’ve compiled some of the best picks in the market in 2021.
+Don’t fear, as we’ve compiled some of the best picks in the market.
 If you want to narrow down your choices and get a good idea of the best options available, then this article is perfect for you.

 8 Best Finish Nailer For Trim